anarichter/anarichter.github.io/_posts/2023-04-01-those-characters.md

 <br> In each blink, there was a struggle.
 And I knew the suffering was there, even now — hidden, in a way, but there.
 <br> I imagined she endured every single battle with pride as if it was not allowed for her to cry, to show how hard those battles were.
 To slow down.
 <br> Noticeably, it was not about succeeding: it was not about success.
 Nor was it about recognition.
-<br> Simply (how can one?), instead, about living an honourable life.
+<br> Simply, instead (how can one?), about living an honourable life.
 </span>
 <br>
 <br>